adrenalynn/AngryGuards/README.md

 # Angry Guards

 This mod adds new bow, crossbow and matchlock gun guards that shoot players instead of zombies.
 Unlock them via research.
-The crafter(workbench) gets the recipes for the guard spots, place those items to create guard spots.
+The crafter(workbench) gets the recipes for the guard spots, place those down to create guard spots.
 Those guards will hurt!
 Not their owner, of course, only enemy players.

 ## Commands
 **/friendly { add | list | remove } [playername]**
 To add, list or remove friendly players that your guards will not shoot at.
 This command is usable by all players

-**/gobalfriendly { add | list | remove } [playername]**
-To add, list or remove players from the global friendly list.
-Requires permission **mods.angryguards.global** to use

 ## Settings
 To adjust the damage settings copy the file **angryguards-config.json** into your world savegame folder.
 Damage, range and reload speed can be adjusted.

+To avoid admins getting shot at add permission **mods.angryguards.peacekeeper** to your admin group.

 ## License
 The mod itself is licensed under the <a href="LICENSE">MIT License</a>.